LoyolaChicagoBooks/introcs-csharp/_sources/while/reviewwhile.txt

 #.
 While loops are a very important part of your programming tools.
     Put in your own words:  when should you think to use a while loop?
+    What words or phrases in the description of a problem suggest the use of a loop?

+    More concretely, each sentence below introduces a problem.
+    What words/combinations suggest a loop/repetition?

+    Square each number from 1 to n.

+    Respond until the user says to stop.

+    Repeat the process until the width is < .00001.

+    Count the vowels in the sentence that you are given.

+    See if there are any double letters in the word that you are given.

 #.
 Loops are also among the hardest things for many students --
     with lots of things to think about.
     There is a sequence of general process questions that you can ask yourself